darshcloud/CMPE_281_Project1_Filebox/README.md

   In Filebox Application, the lifecycle policy is defined to transition the objects/files from S3 Standard IA to S3 Glacier Deep Archive after 365 days.<br/>

 * S3 Transfer Acceleration<br/>
-  S3 transfer acceleration is used to allow users to upload files from all over the world.<br/>
+  S3 transfer acceleration promotes faster transfer to S3 bucket and is used to allow users to upload files from all over the world.<br/>

 * CloudFront<br/>
   The CloudFront is an CDN which places the contents near to the users via edge locations to reduce latency.
 In Filebox Application, a CloudFront Distribution is created and enabled for the file download functionality.<br/>